Germany Country Report

-Germany faces a high risk of both low-capability and more sophisticated terrorist attacks launched by lone actors or small cells directly linked to non-state militant groups such as the Islamic State or inspired by their ideology.
+Germany faces a heightened risk of both low-capability and more sophisticated terrorist attacks launched by lone actors or small cells directly linked to non-state militant groups such as the Islamic State or inspired by their ideology.
 Soft targets, such as transport hubs, bars and restaurants, music and sport venues, shopping centres, or public spaces near tourist attractions, are likely to be most at risk.
 In addition, incidents such as the February 2020 Hanau shooting attack, the murder of regional politician Walter Lübcke, and the October 2019 synagogue shooting in Halle demonstrate an increased risk stemming from either organised or individual far-right terrorism targeting individuals perceived to be migrants, Jewish communities, or politicians.

 Interstate war risks are likely to remain very low because of Germany's friendly diplomatic and economic relations with its neighbours and many other states around the world.
 The country is closely integrated into the EU, NATO, and other international organisations, and its support for international security missions is set to intensify.
 A new NATO command centre is to be built in the southern German city of Ulm as a response to Russia's Eastern Europe policy.
-Moreover, Germany's defence budget is being raised until 2024, also in view of increased NATO contributions.
-Part of this is further investment in cyber security to avert digital attacks on online networks and weapons systems.
+Moreover, Germany's defence budget is being raised under Defence Secretary Annegret Kramp-Karrenbauer, including further investment in cyber security to avert digital attacks on online networks and weapons systems.
 US President Donald Trump’s decision in June 2020 to reduce the number of US troops based in Germany will not alter the country’s low war risk.

 Vaccinations required to enter the country